CandyyPL/cybersec-notes/htb-academy-notes.md

 | Path | /users/login.html | The path to the resource being accessed.
 This field can also be suffixed with a query string (e.g. **?username=user**). |
 | Version | HTTP/1.1 | The third and final field is used to denote the HTTP version. |

-The next set of lines contain HTTP header value pairs, like Host, User-Agent, Cookie, and many other possible headers.
-These headers are used to specify various attributes of a request.
-The headers are terminated with a new line, which is necessary for the server to validate the request.
-Finally, a request may end with the request body and data.

 HTTP version 1.X sends requests as clear-text, and uses a new-line character to separate different fields and different requests.
 HTTP version 2.X, on the other hand, sends requests as binary data in a dictionary form.

 ### HTTP Response <a name='web_requests_http_response' />